 In this way, simply by working organically from image to image, line to line, and moment to moment, you can not only start to bring your most compelling themes to the surface of your writing, but also turn your screenplay into irresistible A-List Actor bait, all while improving both your art and your craft as a writer.

 Of course this is only the beginning.
 Because the more you learn about what an A-List Actor is really looking for in a script, the more ways you will discover to hone both your craft as a writer, and the marketability of your script.

-If you’d like to learn more about how to turn your script into A-List actor bait, discover more about the many conscious and subconscious elements draw a great actor to a script, and learn how to avoid the common mistakes that can cost you your dream casting before you even get your foot in the door, I invite you to join my upcoming webinar for The Writers Store: Writing For The A-List Actor!
+If you’d like to learn more about how to turn your script into A-List actor bait, discover more about the many conscious and subconscious elements draw a great actor to a script, and learn how to avoid the common mistakes that can cost you your dream casting before you even get your foot in the door, I invite you to download my on-demand webinar for The Writers Store: Writing For The A-List Actor!